Ekso expanding its robotic exoskeleton adoption across Asia

-SYDNEY, Australia, April 25, 2021 (GLOBE NEWSWIRE) -- Ekso Bionics, an industry leader in exoskeleton technology, with presence in Hong Kong, announces its partnership with Royal Rehab in Australia, further scaling the use of its robotic exoskeleton across the Asia Pacific region.
+SYDNEY, Australia, April 26, 2021 (GLOBE NEWSWIRE) -- Ekso Bionics, an industry leader in exoskeleton technology, with presence in Malaysia, announces its partnership with Royal Rehab in Australia, further scaling the use of its robotic exoskeleton across the Asia Pacific region.

-With Ekso Bionics’ recent expansion plan in Asia Pacific, EksoNRs are now in Hong kong, Singapore, Malaysia, Taiwan and Australia.
+With Ekso Bionics’ recent expansion plan in Asia Pacific, EksoNRs are now in Malaysia, Singapore, Hong Kong, Taiwan and Australia.
 Ekso is the most clinically used robotic exoskeleton globally and in Asia and has helped patients take more than 130 million steps globally.

 The acquisition represents the inception of Royal Rehab’s plans to become a centre of excellence in technology-driven rehabilitation through the acquisition of assistive technologies.